projectcalico/calico/v2.0/getting-started/kubernetes/installation/gce.md

 ## 1. Getting started with GCE

-These instructions describe how to set up two CoreOS hosts on GCE.
+These instructions describe how to set up two CoreOS Container Linux hosts on GCE.
 For more general background, see [the CoreOS on GCE documentation][coreos-gce].

 ### 1.1 Install the gcloud tool